wshekrota/egopipe/README.md

 # egopipe

-A minimalist solution for logstash complexity in Elastic
+### What is Egopipe?

-# Conventional ETL minimalist pipeline written in Go for Elasticstack
+Conventional ETL minimalist pipeline written in Go for Elasticstack.
+Basically

+it extends the pipeline capability of logstash giving you a go environment to

+manipulate your doc.
+It has a minimalist approach to configuring, stop living

+with complexity

 Format: ![egopipe logo](https://www.google.com/imgres?imgurl=https%3A%2F%2Fgolangforall.com%2Fassets%2Ftube2.svg&imgrefurl=https%3A%2F%2Fgolangforall.com%2Fen%2Fgopher-drawings.html&tbnid=OMB0gw9yicfL9M&vet=10CO0BEDMomwNqFwoTCODfsYGJte8CFQAAAAAdAAAAABAE..i&docid=Ges437lBH6SG0M&w=800&h=519&q=golang%20gopher%20graphics&client=ubuntu&ved=0CO0BEDMomwNqFwoTCODfsYGJte8CFQAAAAAdAAAAABAE)

 ![logo](https://github.com/wshekrota/egopipe/blob/main/logo.png)

+### Why use Egopipe?

 If you have ever used Elasticstack the wonderful analytics suite from Elastic you quickly realize that the ingestion engine logstash is its great short coming.
 On the good side it has so many options.
 On the bad side